bluemellophone/thesis/README.md

 * B&uuml;lent Yener

-*Note: From feedback from the committee after the oral presentation, the title of the thesis was changed from &lsquo;How Many Plains Zebras And Masai Giraffes are in the Nairobi National Park? - A Case Study in Computer Vision and Citizen Science&ldquo; to &lsquo;Photographic Censusing of Zebra and Giraffe in the Nairobi National Park&ldquo;*
+*Note: From feedback from the committee after the oral presentation, the title of the thesis was changed from &rdquo;How Many Plains Zebras And Masai Giraffes are in the Nairobi National Park? - A Case Study in Computer Vision and Citizen Science&rdquo; to &rdquo;Photographic Censusing of Zebra and Giraffe in the Nairobi National Park&rdquo;*

 Abstract